COSC3020/theory-vs-practice-swilso59-2/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
+  - Asymptotic analysis ignores constant factors and lower order terms.
+  - Hardware is anot often considered while conducting asymtotic analysis
+  - The use of loose bound during analysis.
+This could lead to an algorthim being much faster then the analysis suggests.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity